Beginning fall 2018, USC-Columbia students will be required to have health insurance.

 - Mental Health and Substance Use Disorder Treatments (including behavioral health treatment)

 - Prescription Drugs

 - Preventive and Wellness services (including dental and vision)

 International Student Requirements

-If you have your own insurance plan and want to waive out, your plan must meet the insurance requirements for all students plus have a combined benefit of $100,000 for medical evacuation and repatriation of remains.
+If you have your own insurance plan and want to waive out, your plan must meet the insurance requirements for all students plus have a minimum benefit of $50,000 for medical evacuation and $25,000 for repatriation of remains.

 Your plan must also meet one or more of the following criteria: